PetrGallus/SSH_Portal/README.md

-# SSH Portal
+# 🚀 SSH Portal

 SSH Portal is a command-line tool designed to simplify the management and connection to virtual machines (VMs) via SSH.
 This tool provides an intuitive menu-driven interface for users to create, manage, and connect to VMs with ease.

-## Features
+## ✨ Features

-- Create new virtual machines.
+- 🖥️ Create new SSH connections.
-- Manage existing virtual machines (edit, delete, group).
+- 🔧 Manage existing SSH connections (edit, delete, group).
-- Connect to virtual machines using SSH with options for IP address, username, and password or SSH key path.
+- 🔐 Connect to VMs using SSH with options for IP address, username, and password or SSH key.
+  - currently supported SSH keys:
+    - pem, rsa, dsa, ed25519

-## Requirements
+## 📋 Requirements

-- Python 3.6+
+- 🐍 Python 3.6+
-- `pip` (Python package installer)
+- 📦 `pip` (Python package installer)

-## Installation
+## 📦 Installation

 ### Step 1: Clone the Repository